 The TMDL finds that sustaining pollutant load reductions requires regular inspection and maintenance of stormwater treatment BMPs.
-The responsibility for the operations and maintenance (O&M) of BMPs resides with property owners, which leaves approximately 43,000 separate O&M systems to monitor and maintain if each parcel installs BMPs separately.
+The responsibility for the operation and maintenance (O&M) of BMPs resides with property owners, which leaves approximately 43,000 separate O&M systems to monitor and maintain if each parcel installs BMPs separately.
 Private/public area-wide water quality treatment systems facilitate more efficient and cost effective maintenance as well as long term funding mechanisms through in-lieu fees.
 To facilitate future maintenance on high pollutant loading properties, TRPA requires commercial and large multi-family BMP retrofit projects to submit a BMP Maintenance Plan that follows criteria outlined in Chapter 6 of the BMP Handbook prior to permit acknowledgement.
-Through existing grant funds, TRPA offers incentives for commercial properties to perform routine BMP maintenance with the Lake Friendly Business Program and is developing additional BMP maintenance educational materials.
+Through existing grant funds, TRPA offers incentives for commercial properties to perform routine BMP maintenance with the Lake Friendly Business Program and recently developed additional BMP maintenance educational materials.

-Local jurisdictions must verify maintenance for water quality projects and private property BMPs contributing to their TMDL crediting.
-Verification protocols for local jurisdictions to evaluate private properties for the Lake Tahoe Clarity Crediting Program are in the process of being developed and concerns exist regarding the potential cost to implement them.
-TRPA secured limited grant funding to provide maintenance verification support to the local jurisdictions over the next two years.
+In addition to water quality improvement projects and road maintenance operations, local jurisdictions may register private property BMPs to meet their TMDL crediting target.
+Verification protocols to evaluate the functionality of private property BMPs for the Lake Tahoe Clarity Crediting Program are in the process of being developed although concerns exist regarding the potential cost to implement them.
+TRPA secured limited grant funding to provide maintenance verification support to the local jurisdictions over the next two years beginning in October of 2014.
 California funding is restricted and cannot support direct TMDL implementation.